keymanapp/keyman/common/test/keyboards/invalid/README.md

 * If these 4 characters correspond to the actual error given, the test will be marked as OK.
 (Code 0)
 <br/>
-* If these 4 characters signifiy an error but **no error** does occur, the test will be marked as FAILED  (Code 1)
+* If these 4 characters signify an error but **no error** does occur, the test will be marked as FAILED  (Code 1)
 <br/>
-* If these 4 characters signifiy an error but this **specific error** does not occur, the test will be marked as FAILED  (Code 4)
+* If these 4 characters signify an error but this **specific error** does not occur, the test will be marked as FAILED  (Code 4)
 <br/>
-* If these 4 characters signifiy an error number that is **not correct**, the test will be marked as FAILED  (Code 5)
+* If these 4 characters signify an error number that is **not correct**, the test will be marked as FAILED  (Code 5)
 <br/>
 * If more than 1 error is produced, only the error coded in the Filename will be detected